abeasock/mysql_python_assignment/README.md

 	mysql.server start
 	```

-3. Connect to MySql by running the command (in my case, I'm using root because I have not usernames set up):
+3. Connect to MySql by updating the below code with your username (in my case, I'm using root because I have no usernames set up) and running the command:

 	```sql
 	mysql -u root -p